 - Spinal cord and back injuries

 Emotional trauma is also common.
 Despite this, many people neglect to pursue compensation for it.
 They do not seek compensation because it is harder to prove as it does not physically manifest itself on the body.
 However, emotional trauma and various types of mental anguish are genuine forms of injury and should get treated as such when you file your claim.
 Post-traumatic stress disorder (PTSD), anxiety, night terrors, and other psychological disorders can result directly from a truck accident.
 Our team will fight to get you properly compensated for all your damages, both physical and mental.
+The Atlanta truck accident lawyer working on your case will help you gather documentation and other evidence to build a convincing case.
+Collaborate closely with the attorney and gather any documents relating to your physical injuries or emotional trauma.

 Proving Negligence and Liability